jmickey/blog-hugo/content/talks.md

 ### Recording

 {{< vimeo 357924357 >}}
-_There is currently an issue with this recording_

 ## Finding a Needle in a Call Stack - Intro to Distributed Tracing
 **Presented:** [DDD Perth](https://dddperth.com/) (August 2019), [Cloud Native London Conf](https://skillsmatter.com/conferences/11723-cloudnative-london-2019) (Sept 2019)